 You can temporarily change dashboard filter values to see how the data changes by clicking on the different options or selections shown in the filter.
 You will not affect anyone else's filter results by changing the filter values temporarily using this method.

-For example, many dashboards have a filter that specifies a timeframe to include, such as this filter that specifies a Created Date of the Last 7 Days:
+For example, many dashboards have a filter that specifies a timeframe to include.
+Consider a filter that specifies a Created Date of the Last 7 Days.

-To see a different timeframe, click on Last 7 Days to display a drop-down menu of preset range options.
+To change its timeframe, click on the filter to display a drop-down menu of preset range options.

 Click More to see additional options.